AndroidDevBR/Code-Of-Conduct/README-en.md

 * Ask for tips / help with avoiding making the offense in the future.
 * Apologize and ask forgiveness.

 Failing to follow the community guidelines as described in this document carries consequences.
 For minor infractions, you may be temporarily suspended from the Slack.
-Upon repeat offenses, or if the community believes you are not acting in good faith, you may be asked to leave permanently.
+Upon repeat offenses, or if the community believes you are not acting in good faith, you may be blocked permanently.

 Moderation reserves the right to verify the authenticity of users suspected of committing impersonation.
 Verification will be private between moderation and user.

 If you experience any type of abuse, harassment, discrimination, or if you feel unsafe, talk to an admin.
 This is the list of moderators and their Slack IDs:

+* **Ana Coimbra** - @anacoimbrag
 * **David Conceição** - @davidtiagoconceicao
 * **Douglas Drumond** - @douglasdrumond
 * **JP Ventura** - @jpventura